 This little volunteer role over the next couple years turned into a massive responsibility and grew.
 I got the privilege to serve under Saddleback’s Global Communications Pastor as the Weekend Experience Pastor.
 In this new role I focused on how the weekend could reach the 20’s/30’s generation through communications, campus events, design, and much more.
 I had a blast helping kick start Saddleback Church’s initiative to reach the next generation over a year span.

 In August 2012, my dreams came true when I was asked to take on the role as Saddleback’s first full-time Online Campus Pastor.
-I have the privilege to oversee a weekly crowd of 25,000 unique visitors, over 20,000 people watch for 30 minutes or more, 700 Online Groups and 1,100 Home Groups.
+I have the privilege to oversee a weekly crowd of 20,000 people watch for 30 minutes or more, 900 Online Groups and 1,300 Home Groups.
 I don’t know what God has for me in the coming years, but I do know Church Online is a new frontier with limitless opportunities.

-I started a company with a few friends in early 2016 to help churches and ministries get on Apple TV, Amazon Fire TV, and Roku in an affordable and effective way.
-Learn more about the project by visiting tvapp.church!
+I started a company with a few friends in early 2016 to help ministries navigate the complicated waters of technology and media by building custom apps on Apple TV, Amazon Fire TV, Roku, and even an Amazon Alexa Skill option.
+Learn more about the company by visiting TVapp.church.